Farrokh Khambata: Career

-In 2016, Farrokh launched Jaan at the Penthouse at Sofitel, Dubai, which has since downed it's shutter.
+In 2016, Farrokh launched Jaan at the Penthouse at the Sofitel in Dubai, which has since closed.

-In November 2018, he launched a Thai Robata fine dining restaurant named IZAYA, at the NCPA, Nariman Point, Mumbai.
-This same complex housed his other ventures - a lounge named Amadeus and a café aptly named Cafe At the NCPA.
+In November 2018, he launched a Thai robata fine dining restaurant named IZAYA, at the National Centre for the Performing Arts (NCPA) in Nariman Point, Mumbai.
+This same complex housed two other ventures - a lounge named Amadeus and a café aptly named Cafe At the NCPA.

-As of December 2020, Joss, Izaya, Amadeus and Café at the NCPA have downed their shutters owing to the extensive lockdown in Mumbai City during the COVID-19 pandemic.
+As of December 2020, all of the restaurants have closed due to the extensive lockdown in Mumbai caused by the COVID-19 pandemic.

+Disappearance and fraud

+Farrokh's wife Dilshad reported her husband missing to the Gamdevi police on September 20, 2024.
+According to the first information report (FIR), Farrokh had failed to return home since April 5, 2024.

+On 27 January 2025, Dilshad filed a case of forgery against Farrokh at the Gamdevi police station in Mumbai claiming he had taken loans, amounting to ₹60 lakh, from various financial institutions forging her signatures, making her a co-borrower in the loans without her consent.

+The Mumbai Police have stated that they have issued a look-out circular (LOC) notice against Farrokh, who is believed to have fled India to the Philippines.